Michael Buckbee

 This allows us to be much more strategic and helpful than was previously possible.

-This is part of our larger goal of providing not just raw analytics or ranking information but also the context surrounding that information to help guide your content and search strategy.
+This is part of our larger goal of providing ranking data alongside the context needed to guide your content and search strategy.